mlgid-project/mlgidDETECT/README.md

 ### GPU support with CUDA 12.X
 If a GPU is available, it is automatically used for inference.
-To use CUDA for preprocesing, use the install instructions for GPU support.
+To use CUDA for preprocessing, use the install instructions for GPU support.